 Syracuse Abroad participants are held accountable to the Syracuse University Statement of Student Rights and Responsibilities , the Code of Student Conduct , and the Syracuse Abroad Standards of Behavior while overseas.

-At SU Abroad, the health, wellness, and safety of our students are our highest priorities.
+At Syracuse Abroad, the health, wellness, and safety of our students are our highest priorities.
 Our on-site and pre-departure orientation sessions include extensive health and safety information to help students maintain their health and well-being throughout their term of study.

 To ensure that you maintain your health while abroad, we want to remind you to be prepared for your travels.
 Please complete the Medical History questionnaire (a part of your post-acceptance materials), if you have not done so already.

-If you have any general health inquiries as you prepare for your semester abroad, you may contact SU Health Services at (315) 443-9005.
+If you have any general health inquiries as you prepare for your semester abroad, you may contact Syracuse Health Services at (315) 443-9005.
 If it is after hours, you may speak to the on-call provider by calling that same number.

 If you take medication regularly:

 - Contact your prescribing physician to ensure you have enough medication for the duration of your stay abroad.
 You cannot mail medication.
 Please bring enough for your entire time abroad.

 - Obtain a generic breakdown (not just a generic name) of your prescription from your physician.

 - You should contact ISOS for information and rules governing the transportation of medication in the country (ies) where you will be traveling.
 The Syracuse University membership number is 11BCPA000177.

 - All students studying at colleges or universities in the United States are required to have all their immunizations and vaccinations up to date.